Brave Yester Days

-Brave Yester Days is a two-disc best-of album by Katatonia.
+Brave Yester Days is the first compilation album by Swedish heavy metal band Katatonia.
 It contains the material from Katatonia's older era, mainly consisting of death/doom material, and a few alternative rock songs.

 "Black Erotica" is an earlier version of "12" from Brave Murder Day and "Untrue" is a previously unreleased song from the Sounds of Decay sessions.

 Reception

 Eduardo Rivadavia from AllMusic said that the compilation displays "Katatonia's gradual shift away from their doom/death origins" to a sound featuring "lighter guitars, incremental keyboards, and the replacement of deathly growls with clean-sung, melodic vocals" and called the album "an astoundingly well-conceived summary of Katatonia's purely metallic career" and "a frankly unbeatable bang-for-buck proposition when it comes to housing so many scattered releases under one roof."